!Top Bar

 January 15, 2024

 Love it or hate it, winter is officially upon us.
 Many dogs need a little extra TLC at this time of year.
 The cold weather brings its own set of challenges for our four-legged buddies, just as it does for us.
 Changes in the weather can be tough on our canine companions!
+As we transition from fall to winter, it’s important to keep in mind seasonal safety tips.
+If you haven’t already, check out our article on 5 Fall Safety Tips for Pet Owners to ensure you’re prepared for the changing seasons.
 Read on as a local Waterdown, ON veterinarian offers some tips on caring for your dog in winter.

 Winter Dog Care Tip #:1: Keep Fido Hydrated